Metal Detecting and Digging on the Thames Foreshore

 Further advice can be found in this document - Portable Antiquities Scheme – Advice for Finders

-A full version of the Treasure Act 1996 can be found here. (opens in a new window).
+Here is the full version of the Treasure Act 1996.

 Type of Permits